 Placing out in sub zero temperatures will help them last longer.

-Regardless, the birds will still be able to get to the seed if it has fallen to the ground, and will still enjoy the feast.
+Regardless, the birds will still be able to eat the seed if it has fallen to the ground, and will still enjoy the feast.

 The pinecone ornaments should hold nicely together regardless of the weather.